stat545ubc-2021/functionsSereniT33/README.md

 ### Overview

-This repository includes the Assignment B-1 for the STAT 545 Data Analysis course.
+This repository includes assginments  for the STAT 545B Data Analysis course.
 Instruction for the assignment can be found [here] (https://stat545.stat.ubc.ca/assignments/assignment-b1/).

 ### Documents